rtk-rs/gnss-rtk/README.md

 Troposphere Delay
 ==================

-Troposphere bias always has to be estimated.
+Troposphere bias always needs to be estimated.
 By default, the solver will use a model implemented in the [model::tropo API].
 If you're in position to determine yourself the Tropospherical Delay components (TropoComponents structure) at the required latitude and _Epoch_, you are highly encouraged to provide your data.
 To do so, we use a function pointer that can serve as a TropoComponents source.
+TropoComponents evaluation parameters (function pointer arguments) should be :

+- _Epoch_
+- altitude (above sea level) expressed in meters
+- latitude expressed as decimal degrees

-For _Epochs_ where the data source is not capable to supply data, the internal model will be used.
+For _Epochs_ where the data source is not capable to supply data, that is not a problem, we will rely on the internal model.

-Custom TropoComponents provider :
+Example of handmade TropoComponents provider :

+TODO

 Ionosphere Delay
 ================